chosen0ne/simple-list-interpreter/README.md

 =======================

 A simple interpreter to explore the compiler principles.
-It processes a small list language.
+It is implemented by LL(1) and processes a small list language.
 The grammar is:

 statlist: stat+
 stat: ID '=' expr